 A huge disclaimer here goes without saying: I am not an expert.
 This post is based on my personal experiences and interactions with other survivors over the past 20 years.
 It is not meant to be a comprehensive, or even necessarily scalable view on the sexual effects of abuse.
 I think there is a good chance it may be quite scalable.
 But I do not pretend to assert that as fact.

 I wrote around the edges of sex from a personal perspective back in July in First Post on Sex and Parental Trust.
 I'd like to talk about the subject again, from a less personal perspective this time.

 But as I said before, the healing journey is messy and is certainly not easy.
 For those of us who were abused in sexual ways as children, it's important to understand that sexual healing is a quite necessary part of healing.
 Somehow we need to find ways to overcome the shame and guilt and talk about who we are sexually.
-This is especially true if we consider who we are sexually to be too deviant or what we believe is not normal.
+This is especially true if we consider who we are sexually to be bad or wrong.

 Human sexuality is one of the core aspects of our being.
 Of course, for those of us abused sexually as children, sex is probably not going to be so "normal".
 This is just a simple fact.
 For us, sexuality was affected in profound ways.

 Mark Schwartz and Lori Galperin wrote an excellent article titled "Hyposexuality and Hypersexuality Secondary to Childhood Trauma and Dissociation" (Journal of Trauma and Dissociation, Vol. 3, No. 4, 2002).
 They wrote of the interplay between sexual acting out and dissociation, and suggested that being able to talk about the details of the experiences in therapy helped to decrease dissociation which then lessened the risk of behaviors.
 According to them, it all goes back to dissociation.
 If we can become more present, we gain more control.
 I tend to agree with their assessment as this has been the case for me.